httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 3. Directive names are case insensitive.

-4. UAs MUST ignore any header fields containing directives, or other header field value data, that do not conform to the syntax defined in this specification.
+4. UAs MUST ignore any header fields containing directives, or other header field value data that do not conform to the syntax defined in this specification.
 In particular, UAs MUST NOT attempt to fix malformed header fields.